 - The Second Video:

 This video explains an advanced technique to mesh the components for enhancing the computational time without losing model accuracy.
 The method is useful for parts with holes in them.
 This technique needs partitioning the face then using cell partitioning to divide the part into more regions.
-Next by using medial and axis and advancing front techniques the component has meshed separately.
+Next, by using medial and axis and advancing front techniques the component will mesh separately.
 This approach is beneficial to mesh the components which require to have contact with pins and screws.
 To have a better understanding of the procedure, each algorithm technique in Abaqus for the sweep profile is explained in a PowerPoint slide.
 In the presentation file, three examples from Abaqus documentation are provided to show what types of algorithms are beneficial for different parts.

 You can download the Abaqus CAE file which includes the parts, the assembly and the mesh.

 This video is made by Reza Tangestani.
 For more information, please send him an Email: